sofmeright/VirtualDisplayDriver_Wizard/README.md

 # IDDSampleDriver_Wizard

-Kai @ PPIT presents to you the Virtual Display Driver Wizard.
+Kai of PrPlanIT.com presents to you:

+Indirect Display Driver Sample Wizard ~ IddSampleDriver Wizard
+- A quick and dirty GUI tool for manipulating Indirect Display Driver Sample implementations like the [VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver).
+What you see is what you get.
+Additional features such as CLI and an Interactive Installer are planned.

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-v0.602-SS_GUI_Advanced.png" width="320" />

-What you see is what you get!
-Very simple prototype.
-Call it beta.

 How did we get here:
 - I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) and at a point I wondered how hard it would be to make a GUI for the driver and in turn I had to figure out how hard it was to finish my thought.